facebookresearch/deit/README.md

 # DeiT: Data-efficient Image Transformers

-This repository contains PyTorch evaluation code, training code and pretrained models for DeiT (Data-Efficient Image Transformers).
+This repository contains PyTorch evaluation code, training code and pretrained models for DeiT (Data-Efficient Image Transformers) and [CaiT](README_cait.md) (Going deeper with Image Transformers).

 They obtain competitive tradeoffs in terms of speed / precision: